Pregnancy and Birth

 לחץ כאן

-Mariam suffers from a rare medical condition called ovulationhyper.
+Mariam has a rare medical condition known as hyperovulation.
 What does that mean?
-Well, every time Mariam became pregnant, she gave birth to twins, triplets, or even quadruplets.
+Simply put, every time she becomes pregnant, she gives birth to twins, triplets, or even quadruplets.

-Mariam's oldest child is 23, while the youngest is four months old.
-Interestingly, out of all her children – only ten are girls, and the rest are boys.
-Additionally, in her triplets and quadruplets, there are non-identical twins.
+Mariam’s oldest child is 23, while her youngest is just four months old.
+Interestingly, only ten of her 38 children are girls, with the rest being boys.
+Her triplets and quadruplets are all non-identical, adding even more variety to her extraordinary family.